Speech & Drama

 • Patterns, by Amy Lowell.

-• Slam Poetry: an idea or thematic connection poems with voice, humour, rhythm, exaggeration, wordplay, written for performance to an audience.
+• Slam Poetry: an idea or thematic connection poems with voice, humour, rhythm, exaggeration, and wordplay, written for performance to an audience.
 Excerpts may be presented as these poems are often very long.
 Suggested resource books include:

 • Word Warriors (Olsen)